 * On roads where the speed limit is 30 km/h, there is a high risk that your driving licence will be revoked if you drive more than 20 km/h above the limit.

-Alcohol-related unreliability and serious criminal offences, such as aggravated assault and drug-related offences, can also lead to your driver's licence being revoked.
+It is not only traffic offences that can cause you to lose your driving licence.
+Other serious offences, such as aggravated assault and drug-related offences, can also result in your driving licence being revoked.

-Not all traffic violations lead to a revoked driver's licence.
+Not all traffic offences lead to a revoked driver's licence.
 Many instead result in a fine.
-It is important to understand that less serious offences can also have consequences.
+However, it is important to understand that even minor offences can have consequences, especially if they are repeated.

 Examples of traffic offences that can lead to fines:

-Even less serious violations can lead to a revoked driving licence, especially if they are repeated.
+Even less serious offences can lead to a revoked driving licence, especially if they are repeated.

 Speeding can lead to both heavy fines and a revoked driver's licence